SteveProkovas/AI-Assisted-Robotics-Kinematics-Software/README.md

 ## Contact

-For any questions or support, please contact `steve.prokovas@eyengineers.eu`.
+For any questions or support, please contact `steve.prokovas@eyengineers.eu`

----

-By following these steps, you can create comprehensive AI software that assists robotics engineers in defining and simulating the kinematics of their robot designs.